microsoft/ignite-learning-paths/apps/apps30/README.md

 4. VNET creation

-**SPOKEN** "Now it's time to create our virtual network, this will replace all network gear you used to have to maintain.
+"Now it's time to create our virtual network, this will replace all network gear you used to have to maintain.
 Rather than configuring switchports and replacing failed line-cards, you can manage your network from the commandline or portal.

 ```
 az network vnet create --name igniteapps30vnet --subscription  "Ignite The Tour" --resource-group igniteapps30    --subnet-name default